devreads51/devreads51.github.io/source/_posts/2018-1-31-coders-at-work-bernie-cosell.md

 tags: [books, coders at work]
 header: "The 14th and last but one person interviewed in <a href=\"http://amzn.to/2wKEeVt\">Coders at Work: Reflections on the Craft of Programming</a> is <a href=\"http://www.codersatwork.com/bernie-cosell.html\">Bernie Cosell</a>, one the trio who wrote the software the first Interface Message Processors (IMPs) of ARPANET"
 canonical_url: "https://www.sandordargo.com/blog/2018/01/31/coders-at-work-bernie-cosell"
+tweet: "An interesting interview with one of the authors of the first Interface Message Processors (IMPs) of ARPANET."
 ---
 It was inspiring to read about some his thoughts which appear in many modern programming books.